 Whatever you do, don’t start your Reiki practice when you’re starving or dehydrated.

 But it will be so uncomfortable that you likely won’t enjoy the experience.

 Have you tried focusing when your stomach is grumbling in pain?
 How about when you’re so thirsty you’re getting a headache?

 When your body rebels, the rest of you won’t be able to relax enough to focus where you need to.

 And that relaxation is key to the whole practice.

-Side Note: No alcohol!
+Side Note: No alcohol during your self-healing session!
 It’s a diuretic plus it interferes with the experience.

 Whatever You Do, Don’t Be Fran Fine